Helsinki: Intercity rail

 Helsinki Central Railway Station is the main terminus of the rail network in Finland.
 Two rail corridors lead out of Helsinki, the Main Line to the north (to Tampere, Oulu, Rovaniemi), and the Coastal Line to the west (to Turku).
 The Main Line (päärata), which is the first railway line in Finland, was officially opened on 17 March 1862, between cities of Helsinki and Hämeenlinna.
 The railway connection to the east branches from the Main Line outside of Helsinki at Kerava, and leads via Lahti to eastern parts of Finland.

 A majority of intercity passenger services in Finland originate or terminate at the Helsinki Central Railway Station.
 All major cities in Finland are connected to Helsinki by rail service, with departures several times a day.
-The most frequent service is to Tampere, with more than 25 intercity departures per day as of 2017.
+The most frequent service is to Tampere, with more than 40 intercity departures per day as of 2026.

 Until 2022 there also was an international services from Helsinki to Saint Petersburg and Moscow.
 The Saint Petersburg to Helsinki route was operated by Allegro high-speed trains.

 A Helsinki to Tallinn Tunnel has been proposed and agreed upon by representatives of the cities.
 The rail tunnel would connect Helsinki to the Estonian capital Tallinn, further linking Helsinki to the rest of continental Europe by Rail Baltica.

 Aviation

-Air traffic is handled primarily from Helsinki Airport, located approximately 17 km north of Helsinki's downtown area, in the neighbouring city of Vantaa.
-The now closed Helsinki-Malmi Airport used to handle general and private aviation.
-Charter flights are available from Hernesaari Heliport.
+Air traffic is handled from Helsinki Airport, which is located approximately 17 km north of downtown Helsinki in the neighbouring city of Vantaa.
+The Helsinki-Malmi Airport, which closed in 2021, used to handle general and private aviation.